Dugave: Education

 Dugave has its own kindergarten, Vrtić Tratinčica (eng.
 Kindergarten Daisy), which consists of a main building near the center of the neighborhood and more buildings around Dugave.
 The kindergarten was founded in 1980.

-The primary school in Dugave was built in 1980 also, bearing the name OŠ Josipa Kraša (eng.
+The primary school in Dugave was built in 1980 also, bearing the name OŠ Josip Kraš (eng.
 Josip Kraš Primary School).
-However, the demographic boom happened and the school had more students than it was allowed.
+Due to the demographic boom, it became one of the biggest primary schools in former Yugoslavia with 2648 students.
 Thus, in 1991, the school was divided into two schools: I. OŠ Dugave and II.
 OŠ Dugave (eng.
 Dugave Primary School 1 and Dugave Primary School 2).
 II.
-OŠ Dugave was later renamed into OŠ Frana Galovića (eng.
+OŠ Dugave was later renamed into OŠ Fran Galović (eng.
 Fran Galović Primary School).
-The two schools work together in the same building to this day, working in two shifts.
-The building itself has a peculiar shape consisting of three hexagonal-looking buildings, adjoined by an annex and a special building where the gyms and the locker rooms are.
-There are four fields behind the school: two for soccer and two for basketball.
-I. OŠ Dugave is a high quality primary school known for hardworking and intelligent students who excel in Math, Geography and Physics (courtesy of Pavo Majić).
+The two schools worked together in the same building, functioning in two shifts, up until 2025, when OŠ Fran Galović moved to a new building in neighboring Jakuševec.
+The old school building in Dugave has a peculiar shape consisting of three hexagonal-looking buildings, adjoined by an annex and a special building where the gyms and the locker rooms are.
+There are five fields behind the school: two for soccer and three for basketball.
+I. OŠ Dugave is a high quality primary school known for hardworking and intelligent students who excel in Math, Geography and Physics (courtesy of the late Pavo Majić).
 The school paper, Dugi, which stopped being published in the year 2009, got many critical acclaims and rewards, as well as the school's drama group.
 The school has been on TV many times; in 2008, one of the students of the 2nd grade won the televised learning competition Učilica for the first time in the year, and in 2013 the school was once again visited by a local TV company which presented it.
-A game of basketball was played amongst the two schools, with I. OŠ Dugave winning.
-OŠ Frana Galovića had a school paper, Crn-Bel, as well.
+A game of basketball was played between the two schools, with I. OŠ Dugave winning.